 The fifth step is to increase your cash flow by calculating the ROE, buying a larger investment property, and using a Clever agent to get a buyer's rebate when you purchase your new property.

-Make the most from the sale of your rental by using a Clever agent.
-Our top, local agents are already experts in selling in your area, so you don’t have to be.
+Make the most from the sale of your rental by using a Clever Partner Agent.
+Our top, local agents are already experts in selling in your area, so you don't have to be.